GenericMappingTools/GMTjl_doc/documentation/utilities/maregrams.md

    This is an alternative way of selecting a station instead of using `code` or `name` that require knowing them.

 ### Kwargs
-- `list::Bool`: If true, returns a GMTdataset with the list all available stations and their codes and coords.
+- `list`: If equal to `true`, returns a GMTdataset with the list all available stations and their codes and coords.
+   If it is a string, search all entries that contain that string. _e.g.,_ `list=Canada` returns all stations in Canada.

 - `code`: Station code (See the output of `list`)